tuhinj/Application-Deployment-Engineering/Linux/Linux_Command/Creat user and add in root.md

-CentOS Add user & user add in root
+CentOS & Ubuntu Add user & user add in root
 ==================================

 ***1. Adding a user to the Sudoers file:***